basilstotz/puavo-image-utils/README.md

 In **/opt/puavo-image-utils/example/datadir** you'll find a working example datadir.
 I does (among other things):

-- install the file `puavo-hello-world` in `/usr/sbin/puavo-hello-world`
 - install `gnome-maps` with `apt-get`
-- make a new category `Meine Programme` in the puavo menu, containing all newly installed gui apps.
+- make a new category `Meine Programme` in the puavo menu, containing the newly installed `gnome-maps`.

 This is the content of `/opt/puavo-image-utils/datadir`: